RobotecAI/SimulationInterfacesDemo/README.md

 ```

 ## Changes in files
-Two repositories are copied to `ros2_ws` folder and modified to add a gripper to the UR robot:
+Two Universal Robots repositories are copied to `ros2_ws` folder and modified to add a gripper to the UR robot:
 - Universal_Robots_ROS2_Description - from https://github.com/RobotecAI/ROSCon2023Demo/tree/8569a6753d05bd785ebdd6d93d053142d7646b99/ros2_ws/src/Universal_Robots_ROS2_Description
     - To it the meshes for the gripper were added from (location - ros2_ws/src/Universal_Robots_ROS2_Description/urdf/finger_gripper)
     - The `ros2_ws/src/Universal_Robots_ROS2_Description/urdf/ur_macro.xacro` file was modified to include the gripper